 - Cut both lemons into thin slices.
 Then further cut one of the lemon slices into quarter.
 Cut 2 of the rosemary sprigs into small pieces.
 Set aside.

 - Create a pocket under the skin with the knife (or your fingers) and insert the quartered lemon slices, minced garlic, and the small pieces of rosemary.
 Drizzle the olive oil onto the chicken skin and use a basting brush or your fingers to coat the chicken all over.
 Sprinkle with a little salt and black pepper.
-To add vegetables to the same tray and bake at the same time, see recipe notes below.
+To add vegetables to the same pan and bake at the same time, see recipe notes below.

 - Scatter the whole lemon slices and rosemary sprigs onto the baking sheet and place into the oven.
 Roast for 40-45 minutes, or until the chicken reaches 160°F on an instant-read thermometer and is nicely browned on top.

-- Take the tray out of the oven and use a clean basting brush to brush the pan juices over the chicken (and veggies if using).
+- Take the pan out of the oven and use a clean basting brush to brush the pan juices over the chicken (and veggies if using).
 Cover loosely the chicken with foil (or a plate) and let it rest for 5 minutes.
 Remove the covering and once again brush pan juices over the chicken.

 - Serve with steamed or sautéed greens (like spinach or green beans), a fresh green salad, or even rice pilaf or couscous.